Frequently Asked Questions

 If you have a class during the orientation, ask another student to take notes for you.
 If you work during orientation, please try to switch your shift.
 If you still find that you are unable to attend orientation, email your Program Manager.

 Regardless, carefully read all the materials in your MyCUAbroad checklist as well as all of the information that you receive from your education abroad organization or host university.
 It is essential that you complete and return all items required in a timely manner.

 Do not purchase your airline tickets until you have been accepted by CU Boulder Education Abroad and your education abroad organization or host institution.
-Your pre-departure materials will provide instructions on when you should plan to arrive.
+Your post-acceptance materials will provide instructions on when you should plan to arrive.
 You may, however, wish to start shopping around for good fares now.
 We recommend using an advanced search to check for flights on multiple travel sites.
 Be sure to consider student discounts, baggage fees, flexibility of changing your return date and any fees charged for doing so (in case you decide to stay and travel).

 If you have been accepted to a faculty-led Global Seminar program, do not book your flight until you receive an email from our office explicitly instructing you to do so.